USEPA/EPANET2.2/User_Manual/docs/analysis_algorithms.rst

   flow to prevent :math:`{g}_{ij}` from reaching zero.
 The value of :math:`{g}_{ij}` is capped at a specific value when the flow is smaller than what is defined by the specified minimum :math:`{g}`.

-  For pumps, the deribative is:
+  For pumps, the derivative is:

   .. math::
      {g}_{ij} = n \omega^{2} r ({Q}_{ij}/{\omega} )^{n-1}